nicolewhite/neo4j-complaints/README.md

 # Import

-We'll be writing the import queries together, but if you get lost or simply want to copy-paste, the 'answer key' is in `LOAD_CSV.txt`.
+We'll be writing the import queries together, but if you get lost or simply want to copy-paste, the 'answer key' is in [LOAD_CSV.txt](https://github.com/nicolewhite/consumer_complaints/blob/master/LOAD_CSV.txt).

 # Query

-We'll also be doing some post-import exploration together, but some example queries are located in `example_queries.txt`.
+We'll also be doing some post-import exploration together, but some example queries are located in [example_queries.txt](https://github.com/nicolewhite/consumer_complaints/blob/master/example_queries.txt).

 # Lab

-In the .csv, there is a column for the state in which the complaint was filed.
+In the .csv you downloaded, there is a column for the state in which the complaint was filed.
 Add this to the graph in any way you see fit.
 For example, you could decide to set a property on the Complaint node.
 Or, you might decide to create State nodes that are connected to the Complaint nodes.

+If you have questions or trouble with the lab, create an issue on this repository.